aditya-p-git/myPlace/README.md

       iii) To get blogs of a particular user - https://myblogplace.herokuapp.com/api/blogs/

-       Hit this API by GET request (authentication token received while Login shall also be attached as a bearear token while testing this feature)
+       Hit this API by GET request (User authentication token received while Login shall also be attached as a bearear token while testing this feature)

        Response - All blogs pertenaning to a particular user can be received.

-      iii) To post blogs as a particular user - https://myblogplace.herokuapp.com/api/blogs/
+      iv) To post blogs as a particular user - https://myblogplace.herokuapp.com/api/blogs/

-      Hit this API by sending a POST request with 'text' 'email' and 'password', url-encoded in Body. (authentication token received while Login shall also be attached as a bearear token while testing this feature)
+      Hit this API by sending a POST request with 'text' 'email' and 'password', url-encoded in Body.
+(User authentication token received while Login shall also be attached as a bearear token while testing this feature)

        Response - All blogs pertenaning to a particular user can be received.

+      v) To edit blog as a particular user - https://myblogplace.herokuapp.com/api/blogs/id

+      Hit this API by sending a PUT request with 'text', url-encoded in Body.
+(User authentication token received while Login shall also be attached as a bearear token while testing this feature)

+      Note - 'id' in url mentioned above is id of blog which is to be deleted.

+       Response - Blog id along with edited blog text shall be received.

+     vi) To delete blogs as a particular user - https://myblogplace.herokuapp.com/api/blogs/id

+      Hit this API by sending a DELETE request with (User authentication token received while Login shall also be attached as a bearear token while testing this feature).

+      Note - 'id' in url mentioned above is id of blog which is to be deleted.

+       Response - Blog id of deleted blog post shall be received.